pfrazee/pfrazee.github.io/_posts/2017-11-06-services-with-secure-ledgers.md

 So, accountability is provided by a very hard-to-forge public log.

 With this accountability comes better trust.
-We don't need to worry that a keyserver, for instance, is lying about its bindings, because we can check its live responses against the ledger.
+We don't need to worry that a keyserver, for instance, is lying about its users' keys, because we can check its live responses against the ledger.
 If we've reviewed the business logic and trust it, and we never observe a deviation from that logic in the ledger history, then the keyserver is in good order.

 <br>

 ## That could never work!

-I love to point out when we're stealing from [Certificate Transparency](https://www.certificate-transparency.org/), because it's a well-respected protocol created by Google to monitor SSL certificate authorities, and this is just another one of those cases.
+I love to point out when we're stealing from [Certificate Transparency](https://www.certificate-transparency.org/), because it's a well-respected protocol created by Google to monitor SSL certificate authorities.
+This is just another one of those cases.

 CT is a superb example of this design.
 Each Certificate Authority maintains a secure ledger of its certificate assignments.
-Monitor-nodes and clients compare the certs they receive against the chain to make sure the rules of certification are always being followed.
+Monitor-nodes and clients compare the certs they receive against the ledger to make sure the rules of certification are always being followed.
 [It's already been used to catch Symantec in the act of breaking the business rules of Certificate Transparency.](https://sslmate.com/blog/post/ct_redaction_in_chrome_53)
 (Basically, they used a "redaction" feature that wasn't in the agreed-upon rules.)

 <img src="/assets/img/certificate_tranpsarency_diagram.png" class="centered">

-A friend pointed out that Git is also an example of a secure ledger -- which is true.
+A friend pointed out that Git is also an example of a secure ledger - which is true.
-It uses a chain of cyrptographic hashes to secure the history of the code.
+It uses a chain of cryptographic hashes to secure the history of the code.
-However, Git wasn't designed for auditing the actions of a live service, and it therefore (wisely) allows branches and force-pushes which break the append-only constraint which we need for accountability.
+However, Git wasn't designed for auditing the actions of a live and possibly adversarial service, and it therefore allows branches and force-pushes, which break the append-only constraint which we need for accountability.

 <br>